 Biscoe Pet Hospital

-Bisco Pet Hospital was a renovation of an existing 2,223 sf bank building turning it into a new veterinary practice.
-Special care was taken to fit a rather large scope of work, that usually would take 3,000 sf or more, into this existing space.
-The design also had to work around the existing bank vault that now is used as the Doctor’s office and controlled drug storage.
+Biscoe Pet Hospital was a renovation of an existing 2,223 square foot bank building into a new veterinary practice.
+This was a fantastic opportunity to "Think Outside the Fence!"
+Special care was taken to fit a rather large scope of work, that usually would take over 3,000 square feet, into this existing space.
+The design would include plans to use the bank vault as the doctor’s offices and controlled drug storage.

-The existing outdated bank lobby is now an inviting reception / waiting area.
-Where the existing conference room and offices were, now includes the 3 exam rooms and a laundry room.
-The back line and teller area now houses the new treatment area and pharmacy.
-The x‐ray room, isolation room, surgery and recovery kennel areas now occupy the area where there was a large meeting room.
-The original break-room and bathrooms didn’t change from their original location but underwent a great deal of cosmetic improvement.
+The existing outdated bank lobby was renovated to be an inviting reception area.
+The previous conference room and offices were redesigned to accommodate 3 exam rooms plus laundry.
+The bank teller area now houses the new treatment area and pharmacy.
+And a large meeting room was renovated to house the surgery and recovery areas, plus an x‐ray room, and isolation room.
 The original double wythe exterior brick walls can still be seen throughout the practice with a fresh coat of paint.
-The exterior of the bank also received a coat of paint to modernize the dark and dull brick that donned the exterior for so many years.
 The final touch to the face lift includes composite fiber planks framing the entrance and providing the backdrop for the practice’s signature silhouette logo.
-From old, tired and worn‐out to modern, clean and fresh, this building now houses a thriving Veterinary practice that both employees and clients enjoy.
+From old, tired and worn‐out to modern, clean and fresh, this building now houses a thriving veterinary practice that both employees and clients enjoy.